chriszarate/grunt-load-options/README.md

 # grunt-load-options

 This Grunt plugin provides a very simple way to modularize your Gruntfile.
-Put plugin options in `grunt/options` and tasks/aliases in `grunt/tasks`.
+Put plugin configuration options in `grunt/config` and tasks/aliases in `grunt/tasks`.
 Use JavaScript, CoffeeScript, or JSON.

 In other words, stop fussing with your Gruntfile whenever you start a new project.
 Instead, just copy over the files you need.
 See this project’s